 Row 2 – ch 2, dc in same st, ch 1, 2dc in next st, ch 1, *2dc in next st, ch 1* *Continue around*, slst to top of ch 2 space, slst into top of dc space, slst into ch 1 space

-Row 3 – Repeat row 2 until your skirt measures your desired length.
+Row 3 – Repeat row 2, being sure to put your dc stitches in the ch 1 spaces from the previous row, until your skirt measures your desired length.
 My skirt measures 12″ total, so 4″ for the band, and 8″ for the “skirt”.
 Mine was made to fit a 6 year old, so check the chart below to find the perfect length for your project!

 There you have it!
 A beautiful Emilia skirt ready to go!